kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 * Prevent multiple in-flight retries to prevent the user from wasting their own resources (and the queues resources)
 * Non blocking job submission for submitting multiple jobs, possibly via using `run_job_batch` (requires refactor of run_job_batch)
 * One single submission to HTCondor instead of multiple job submissions
-* Ability to gracefully handle jobs with children
+* Ability to gracefully handle batch container jobs with children to throw proper error ([See Batch Behavior](#Batch-Behavior))
-* Ability to handle database consistentcy during retry failure
+* Ability to handle database consistency during retry failure
 * See if we can make some preflight (before the job starts) checks fail before job submission and handle them differently than those that appear during job submission

 #### Data inconsistency
 * A new `retry_ids` field will show a list of jobs that have been retried using this parent id.
 Retry_count will be returned as a calculated field based off of retry_ids
-* `retry_toggle` field will allow a seperate process to check for jobs that didn't finish the entire retry lifecycle:
+* `retry_toggle` field will allow a seperate process to check and possibly correct for jobs that didn't finish the entire retry lifecycle:
 1) Launch child jobs
 2) Notify the batch parent of the child,
 3) Notify the retry parent of the child,
 4) Update the retry_toggle field

 #### Won't do
-* Prevent multiple in-flight retries of the same original job to prevent the user from wasting their own resources (and the queues resources)
 * Add retry_number field

 ## New priority

+For MVP
 * Create a retry_jobs field, and expose list in api, and a T/F completeness toggle
+* Add failure conditions in run method to fail before creating db records

+Not for mvp
 * Non blocking job submission / (Possibly htcondor submit)
-* Add failure conditions in run method
-* Add thread to perform actions based on toggle
+* Add thread/reaper to perform actions based on toggle

 ### Questions